White woman fired after harassing two black women in parking lot

 "Is she white, black, Hispanic or Asian," that dispatcher had asked among a series of other questions.
 The next responder told Garris that officers were on their way.

-It's unclear if police ever responded to the parking lot, but Westwood is facing four criminal summons for communicating threats and simple assault, NBC affiliate WCNC reported.
+It's unclear if police ever responded to the parking lot, but Westwood is facing four criminal summonses for communicating threats and simple assault, NBC affiliate WCNC reported.